-16.7 Bibliographic notes
+16.7 Bibliographic notes concerning Section 16.5

 It is not always recognized that the research of the 1970s on macro implications of essential natural resources in limited supply already laid the groundwork for a theory of endogenous and policy-dependent growth with natural resources.
 Actually, by extending the DHSS model, Suzuki (1976), Robson (1980) and Takayama (1980) studied how endogenous innovation may affect the prospect of overcoming the finiteness of natural resources.